 How Do You Get Rid Of Ladybugs?

-Despite Spinosad not being an ideal option to eliminate ladybugs, other choices exist like:
+Despite Spinosad is not an ideal option to eliminate ladybugs.
+Other choices exist like:

 Diatomaceous earth originates from fossilized remains of diatoms, which are small, aquatic entities.
 If used on insects like ladybugs, diatomaceous earth will significantly dehydrate the bugs’ bodies, removing their natural fats and oils.

 This substance is also generally safe to use near humans and animals.
 So diatomaceous earth can be a good and relatively harmless substitute for chemical pesticides in getting rid of ladybugs and other insects.

 Perhaps the only thing you need to do is to spread diatomaceous earth in and around a ladybug-infested area.
 But be wary as this substance may also kill other beneficial bugs, such as honeybees.